Books and Publications

 Alpine Climbing, Techniques to Take You Higher, Kathy Cosley and Mark Houston (the classic alpine climbing/mountaineering textbook)

-Staying Alive in Avalanche Terrain, Bruce Tremper (the world’s best-selling avalanche education book, from one of the world’s foremost avalanche experts)
+Staying Alive in Avalanche Terrain, Bruce Tremper (the world’s best-selling avalanche education book, from one of the world’s foremost experts)

-Wilderness Navigation, 3rd Edition, Finding Your Way Using Map, Compass, Altimeter & GPS by Mike Burns and Bob Burns.
+Wilderness Navigation, 3rd Edition, Finding Your Way Using Map, Compass, Altimeter & GPS by Mike Burns and Bob Burns

 Training for the Uphill Athlete, A Manual for Mountain Runners and Ski Mountaineers, Steve House, Scott Johnston, and Killian Jornet